 Read on: What’s the difference between dairy, lactose, casein, and whey?

-Butter substitutes
+Butter alternatives

 Since you now know that butter isn’t a food you’ll want to include in your dairy-free diet, what can you substitute this ingredient for in your cooking and baking?
-Let’s go through some of the options so you can try out some of these options and find what you like best.

-What can I substitute for butter?
+What can I use as an alternative for butter?

 Substitute Coconut Oil For Butter